dther/dmenu/README.md

 # dther's dmenu

 Patched dmenu to include the following features:

  - no indent when using a prompt in vertical mode
  - center patch to allow rofi-style menus without the bloteTM
  - mouse support.
 I have an X220T.
 Don't judge.

+## TODO

+ - add alpha patch so that it works with alpha patched st, apparently this is a weird problem with X in that xembed is finicky about what window it's embedded in.
+   There "should be" a way to fix it but I havent figured it out

 Original README below.
 ---